Spontaneous Coronary Artery Dissection (SCAD)

 Although mortality is low, the incidence of recurrence is significant, with up to 20% having a further event within 4 years.
 This is more likely in patients with a history of high blood pressure, fibromuscular dysplasia (which is present in 50% of patients with SCAD), a history of migraine headaches, and tortuous coronary arteries.

-There is no evidence of benefit of further extra coronary artery imaging but because the prevalence of co existing disease is so high this is usually undertaken with either CT or MRI.
+There is no evidence of the benefit of further extra coronary artery imaging, but because the prevalence of co-existing disease is so high, this is usually undertaken with either CT or MRI.

-There is a recognised group of patients who will suffer from a degree of Post Traumatic Stress Disorder following diagnosis and this may be helped by cardiac rehabillitation programmes or contact with peer support groups, such as ‘Beat SCAD‘ in the UK, who also produce leaflets for both patient and healthcare professionals
+There is a recognised group of patients who will suffer from a degree of Post Traumatic Stress Disorder following diagnosis, and this may be helped by cardiac rehabilitation programmes or contact with peer support groups, such as ‘Beat SCAD‘ in the UK, who also produce leaflets for both patient and healthcare professionals

 Postscript

-It was Lucy’s idea that I write this blog post to try to raise awareness about this unusual, but important condition.
+It was Lucy’s idea that I write this blog post to raise awareness about this unusual but important condition.

 Further reading/listening